squeaky-godzilla/aws-challenge/readme.md

 _a) Troubleshoot the implementation by doing the minimum amount of work required to make the web site operational.
 Your customer expects detailed written troubleshooting instructions or scripts for the in-house team._

 - The LoadBalancer was only associated with Public Subnet B, which is empty.
-Solution is either adding the Public Subnet A (which contains the only EC2 instance NIC) to the list, or replacing Public Subnet B with it.
-Since the "minimum work" requirement, latter option was chosen.
+Solution is either to add the Public Subnet A (which contains the only EC2 instance NIC) to the list associated with the ELB, or replacing Public Subnet B with A. Since the "minimum work" requirement, latter option was chosen.

-- The LoadBalancer needs to be set as "internet-facing" so the DNS record resolves to a public IP, hence can serve the static web content.
+- The LoadBalancer needs to be set as "internet-facing" so the DNS record resolves to a public IP, so it can serve the static web content.

 ```
 SAelb: